CollaboRateMgmt/CollaboRate/README.md

    In the CollaboRate process, the work or 'task' broken down by one crowd member, can be further broken down by another crowd member.
 So, the project can use the most number of crowd members.
 The work breakdown continues until individual 'lines of code' are reached.
 The crowd does the most work possible to be crowdsourced, including the breakdown for the regression test automation suite.

-   For coordination, task simplification and customer interaction, we need a [project governing body](https://github.com/sohrabsaran/CollaboRate/wiki/Project-Governing-Body).
-It consists of one or more SPOCs ((Single Point of Contact) s).Yet, efforts needed from the project governing body are small.
+   Every project needs a [project governing body](https://github.com/sohrabsaran/CollaboRate/wiki/Project-Governing-Body) to oversee the work of the crowd.
+It consists of one or more individuals called SPOCs ((Single Point of Contact) s).
+Yet, efforts needed from the project governing body are small.
 The governing body does activities that need low effort but high coordination/knowledge/trust.
 The governing body forms the core part of the organization or 'crowdsourcing vendor'.
 Because of the use of SPOCs for certain technical activies, the crowdsourcing done via the CollaboRate process, is partial.
+The governing body takes care of customer interaction, financial operations, initial task creation, coordination, acceptance testing, use of third-party software and keeping the code modular.

    The governing body manages tasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
 As you may know, you can use such systems to manage tasks as well.